pydanny/pydanny.github.com/packages/pytest_p3.rst

 Django Integration is Just a Plug-In Away
 ==========================================

 If you want to use **pytest** instead of **Django**'s test runner and also get the power of function-based tests, fixture functions, improved test discover, and all the stuff I haven't covered, then check out and/or ``pip`` install `pytest-django`_.
-My *admittedly brief* usage on some of my existing projects demonstrates that my existing **unittest**-style tests work.
+My *admittedly brief* usage on some of my existing projects has demonstrating that my existing **unittest**-style tests work.

+That previous tests still function means that as with a pure Python project, I can rely on existing **unittests** and write all my new tests as functions.
+I guess I could say that my existing Django projects just got much easier to maintain.

 Twisted (and more) Integration is Just a Plug-In Away
 ------------------------------------------------------